 So you think you can’t rock a kimono because you’re not Japanese?
 Think again!
 Tamao Shigemune designs modern versions of traditional Japanese women’s wear with a distinctly Parisian twist, and guess what?
 You … Continue Reading Tamao Shigemune: Modern Kimonos That’ll Knock Your Socks Off

 So, around this time of year, I get to thinking about how everybody is about to crowd into Japan to see the fluffy pink things, but that cherry blossom season is far … Continue Reading What’s Blooming In Japan Right Now?

 There’s a little town about two hours from Tokyo called Katsuura, where one a year, dolls rule.
 12,000 of them, to be exact.
 So, how did Katsuura get so many dolls? … Continue Reading Girls’ Day Dolls…On Steroids

 All of February (and a little of March) is the best time to see fluffy pink and white and red beauties bursting like popcorn all over Tokyo.
 Here are the … Continue Reading Plum Blossom Countdown

-Just think, if the author of The Pillow Book were alive today… • @seishonagon When the ornamental comb one has ordered turns out to be pretty #pleasingthings • @seishonagon One has gone to bed and … Continue Reading Tweets From The Pillow Book
+The author of The Pillow Book mastered the trending hashtag and the snarky tweet ten centuries before anyone had ever heard of Twitter… • @seishonagon One has gone to bed and … Continue Reading Tweets From The Pillow Book

 -1- Make a wish that you could draw as well as the other visitors at the anime & manga shrine Where: Kanda Myoujin Shrine (Kanda) • -2- Get your warts disappeared by the … Continue Reading 25 Obscure & Amazing Things To Do In Tokyo